 All late assignments will be reduced 3% per day, including weekends.
 Assignments will not be accepted more than one week after the due date.
 Online discussion and commentary is not accepted past the weekly deadline of Sunday at 11:59pm.

 Attendance and Participation

 Each student is permitted to miss up to three weeks of online discussion and commentary.
 Every week beyond this will reduce your overall participation grade by 10% (e.g., missing four weeks [3 + 1] of online discussion will reduce your participation grade by 10%; missing five weeks [3 + 2] will reduce your participation grade by 20%).

 Failure to participate in the Final Project Prototype Demo session will result in a 25% reduction in your participation grade.

 Attendance in lecture is necessary.
 If you anticipate missing more than three class sessions, please drop this course.
-If you are a campus athlete, please provide a complete list of classes you will miss by September 14th.
+If you are a campus athlete, please provide a complete list of classes you will miss by the second week of the semester.

 Students with Disabilities

 If you are a student with a disability and believe you will need accommodations for this class, it is your responsibility to contact Student Disability Services at (619) 594-6473.
 To avoid any delay in the receipt of your accommodations, you should contact Student Disability Services as soon as possible.
 Please note that accommodations are not retroactive, and that accommodations based upon disability cannot be provided until you have presented your instructor with an accommodation letter from Student Disability Services.
 Your cooperation is appreciated.